IN THIS ARTICLE

 Mindfulness strategies are another type of therapy.
 They seek to focus your attention on what is happening at the moment without trying to change it.
 These strategies teach you to let go of past regrets and not worry about the future.
 They may help with depression in some people.

 Other treatments you may have heard of include problem-solving therapy, which looks at your current problems and helps you solve them, and family therapy, which brings you and your family together to discuss your relationships and depression.
-Experts don't know how well these therapies work for depression.5
+Experts don't know how well these therapies work for depression.4 Problem-solving therapy may be especially helpful for older adults.5

 How long your treatment lasts depends on how severe your depression is and how well you respond to treatment.
 Short-term counseling or therapy usually lasts from 10 to 20 weeks, and you usually see your mental health professional once a week.
 But you may need to meet with your health professional more often or for a longer time.